lumeland/lume.land/plugins/brotli.md

   - optimization
 ---

-Brotli is a lossless data compression algorithm developed by Google and primary used by web servers and CDNs to compress the HTTP content.
+Brotli is a lossless data compression algorithm developed by Google and primarily used by web servers and CDNs to compress the HTTP content.
 It's used as an alternative to gzip on the web as it provides better overall compression.

-This plugin creates a precompressed version of your files, for example, in addition to `/index.html`, it creates a compressed version at `/index.html.br`.
+This plugin creates a precompressed version of your files.
+For example, in addition to `/index.html`, it creates a compressed version at `/index.html.br`.

 ## Installation